 The Willow-Spence Neighborhood is located just east of Downtown Austin.
 It is roughly bounded by East Cesar Chavez to the North, a few houses past San Marcos Street to the East, Spence Street to the South and Interstate 35 to the West.
 The area was first occupied by European immigrants and African Americans in the late 1800s and early 1900s.
 In the 1920’s and 1930’s, Mexican Americans moved into the area and developed mostly what you see today.

 The Willow-Spence neighborhood is unique.
-It is one of the few intact neighborhoods that still has its originally built residences, churches and commercial property management.
+It is one of the few intact neighborhoods that still has its originally built residences, churches and commercial buildings.
 The neighborhood has a mix of Bungalow/Craftsman style and late Victorian architecture.
 Although many homes have been renovated, they still follow a strict guideline of keeping their original architectural style.
 The Willow-Spence Neighborhood was placed on the National Register of Historic Places in 1985.

 Delwood Duplex is an area that is comprised of duplex style apartment buildings that were constructed in 1948.
 Built by a private developer to address the housing shortage after World War II, the Delwood Duplexes were the first mass produced development in Austin to accommodate returning servicemen and their families.
 Today, most of the duplexes are used as private, 2-story single family homes, though some of them are still used as duplexes.
 Although the exteriors of each are similar, residents have enhanced their homes with brightly colored paint and other modifications so they don’t look cookie cutter.